samipak458/Take-Online-Notes-With-Azure-Services/Learn.md

 ## Learning Outcomes

 In this project, you will learn how to implement add, remove/delete, search, and save functionalities.
-You will also learn how to deploy, or publish, your web site to Azure so that you can show it off to your friends.
+You will also learn how to change theme of website and how to deploy, or publish, your website to Azure so that you can show it off to your friends.